ublanquet/training-angularjs/README.md

 - It is a good idea to let modules come with their own routes, rather than defining a single `routes.js` that list all existing routes of the app.
 - How to ensure that hello.css style does only apply to hello component?
 - Never write CSS browser prefixes.
 That is code noise!
 If you need your application to be compatible with old browsers, use a plugin like [autoprefixer](https://www.npmjs.com/package/autoprefixer) that post-process CSS for you.

+> A common practise is to prefix your component with a short namespace related to the project.
+This way, when you see `<cdb-hello></cdb-hello>`, you know you are using one of your custom components.

 ### 2. Build project
 Run `gulp build` to build the project.
 Building a web project often involves optimising the sources & resources.